-Congress routinely enacts statutes mandating that federal agencies adopt specific regulations.
-For example, when Congress passed the Dodd-Frank Wall Street Reform and Consumer Protection Act in 2010, it required the Securities and Exchange Commission (SEC) to adopt a regulation compelling energy companies to disclose payments they make to foreign governments.
+Congress routinely enacts statutes that require federal agencies to adopt specific regulations.
+When Congress passed the Dodd-Frank Wall Street Reform and Consumer Protection Act in 2010, for example, it mandated that the Securities and Exchange Commission (SEC) adopt an anti-corruption regulation requiring energy companies to disclose payments they make to foreign governments.
 Although the Dodd-Frank Act specifically required the SEC to adopt this disclosure requirement, the agency’s eventual regulation was also, like other administrative rules, subject to disapproval by Congress under a process outlined in a separate statute known as the Congressional Review Act (CRA).

 What counts as “substantial,” then, will necessitate an initial judgment about the space available to the agency to act.
-Even with highly detailed statutory provisions, such as the one in the Dodd-Frank Act, an agency nevertheless will still have some discretion available to it over some of the rule’s terms.
-That discretion must then be exercised in some substantially different way even if by making available opportunities for waivers or by extending deadlines for compliance.
-The disapproval of a rule under the CRA simply does not relieve an agency from its obligation to produce a regulation that complies with other statutory obligations but, by viewing “substantial” from the proper perspective, the CRA conundrum can be solved.
+Even with highly detailed statutory provisions, an agency will almost always still have some discretion available to it over some of the rule’s terms.
+That discretion must then be exercised in some substantially different way, even if only by making available opportunities for waivers or by extending deadlines for compliance.
+In the end, the disapproval of a rule under the CRA does not relieve an agency from its obligation to produce a regulation that complies with other statutory obligations but, by viewing “substantial” from the proper perspective, the CRA conundrum can be solved.

 Administrative law, statutory interpretation, legislative oversight, enabling legislation, organic statute, mandated regulation, Securities & Exchange Commission, Dodd-Frank Act, resource extraction disclosure rule, congressional nullification, agency discretion, canons of construction